-There is an important opportunity to strengthen the planning and management of maintenance for the privately owned fire stations.
+At this time there is an important opportunity to strengthen the planning and management of maintenance for the privately owned fire stations.
 Specifically, providing more detailed work scopes and more refined cost estimates would significantly enhance the process.
 Additionally, establishing a more formal, codified procedure for tracking repairs and ongoing maintenance activities is recommended.
 This would ensure greater consistency and accountability over time.